 “The stage is where we really leave it all behind.
 It’s a therapeutic process for us and without it we’d all be insane.”

-With plenty of live shows, cinematic music videos and an album release that could be the sound track to a science fiction teenage novel from 1984, 2017 is looking to be the perfect time for Beautiful Nothing to exponentially grow their blossoming cult following.
+With plenty of live shows, cinematic music videos and an album release that could be the sound track to a science fiction teenage novel from 1984, the future is bright for Beautiful Nothing as they continue to grow their blossoming cult following.